dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-2-setup.md

 ## Getting started

 First, if you want to follow along, we'll need to clone the [example project](https://github.com/dbt-labs/jaffle-sl-template).
-You will need access to a Snowflake or Postgres warehouse for this, for the time being.
+You will need access to a Snowflake, BigQuery, Databricks, or Postgres warehouse for this, for the time being.
 The project is our classic Jaffle Shop, a simulated chain restaurant serving [jaffles](https://en.wikipedia.org/wiki/Pie_iron) and tasty beverages.

 ```shell
 git clone git@github.com:dbt-labs/jaffle-sl-template.git